joffrey-bion/livedoc/docs/index.md

 - [Spring MVC](quickstart/springmvc)
 - [Other framework](quickstart/plain)

+Then you may then check out:

+- how to read some documentation [from the javadoc](javadoc-processing)
-Then you may check out how to serve the documentation with [the provided UI](livedoc-ui).
+- how to serve the documentation with [the provided UI](livedoc-ui)

 ## Credits